shawngraham/tb-cuvisit/intellectual-agenda.md

 Graham, S., (2009).
 Behaviour Space: Simulating Roman Social Life and Civil Violence.
 Digital Studies/Le champ numérique.
 1(2).
 DOI: http://doi.org/10.16995/dscn.109

-Graham, S. (2013).
-Counting Bricks and Stacking Wood: Providing the physical fabric.
-In P. Erdkamp.
-Cambridge Companion to the City of Rome.
-278-296 Cambridge UP: Cambridge.
+Graham, S. (2009).
+The Space Between: The Geography of Social Networks in the Tiber Valley.
+In F. Coarelli and H. Patterson.
+Mercator Placidissimus: the Tiber Valley in Antiquity.
+New research in the upper and middle river valley.
+(Proceedings of the Conference held at the British School at Rome, 27-28 Feb.
+2004).
+671-686.
+Edizione Qvasar: Rome.

 Graham, S., & Weingart, S. (2015).
 The Equifinality of archaeological networks: an agent-based exploratory lab approach.
 Journal of Archaeological Method and Theory, 22(1). doi: 10.1007/s10816-014-9230-y.